-Despite this, the prospect of a TPPA without the US (“TPPA-1”) is gaining ground in light of the surprise 180 degree turn by Japan, who are now pushing for the agreement.
-Senior trade officials from the TPPA-1 countries met in early April, followed by a full Ministerial meeting on the sidelines of the APEC conference in Manila later in the month.
-At the conclusion of that meeting the TPPA-1 countries issued a statement recording that they would begin working towards an agreement based on the TPPA in advance of a further ministerial meeting in November 2017.
+Despite this, the prospect of a TPPA without the US (“TPPA-11”) is gaining ground in light of the surprise 180 degree turn by Japan, who are now pushing for the agreement.
+Senior trade officials from the TPPA-11 countries met in early April, followed by a full Ministerial meeting on the sidelines of the APEC conference in Manila later in the month.
+At the conclusion of that meeting the TPPA-11 countries issued a statement recording that they would begin working towards an agreement based on the TPPA in advance of a further ministerial meeting in November 2017.

-New Zealand is reportedly pushing hard for a TPPA-1 without any amendments to the original TPPA document in the hope that this will make it easier for the US to return to the agreement.
-Bill English recently stated that:
+Under the National-led government, New Zealand pushed hard for a TPPA-11 without any amendments to the original TPPA document in the hope that this would make it easier for the US to return to the agreement.
+Bill English went on record to say that:

 “The indications are there’s a collective interest in maintaining the agreement in a way that the US could sign up to in the future.”

-Unfortunately for the Prime Minister, and fortunately for other New Zealanders, U.S. Trade Representative Robert Lighthizer was blunt in his assertion after the Manila meeting that “the United States pulled out of the TPP and it’s not going to change that decision.”
+Unfortunately for the Bill English, and fortunately for other New Zealanders, U.S. Trade Representative Robert Lighthizer was blunt in his assertion after the Manila meeting that “the United States pulled out of the TPP and it’s not going to change that decision.”

 Even better for New Zealanders, the new Labour-led coalition government is likely to throw a spanner in the works of the TPPA-11 given the Labour Party’s desire to regulate foreign ownership of existing housing stock and farmland (which would breach the TPPA as it currently stands) and the strong opposition of New Zealand First and the Greens to the agreement.